reef-technologies/handbook/agreements.md

   “Could you please rephrase your concern in a more constructive way?”
 - The person who provided the feedback should then respond with:
   “Sorry” and rephrase their feedback in a more constructive manner.
-- No further comments or defenses should be made by others present.
 - We take a brief moment to reflect on the request and response, then continue with the discussion.

 ### Example 1